neondatabase/website/content/docs/import/import-from-azure-postgres.md

     (1 row)
    ```

-   An active `pid` indicates that the subscription is active and running.
-Additionally, the `received_lsn` and `latest_end_lsn` columns show the LSN (Log Sequence Number) of the last received (at Neon) and last written data (at Azure source), respectively.
-In this example, they have the same value here, which means that all the data has been replicated successfully.
+   - An active `pid` indicates that the subscription is active and running.
+   - The `received_lsn` and `latest_end_lsn` columns show the LSN (Log Sequence Number) of the last received (at Neon) and last written data (at Azure source), respectively.
+   - In this example, they have the same value, which means that all the data has been successfully replicated from Azure to Neon.

 2. To sanity check, that the data has been replicated correctly, compare row counts between Azure PostgreSQL and Neon for some key tables.
 For example, to check the number of rows in the `addresses` table, you can run the following query: